 Smart meters are not only used for measuring energy use, they are also used to measure water usage efficiency.
 Water efficiency is essential for management of sustainable water resources.

 The use of smart meters to monitor water consumption enables users to analyse, and interpret the data collected.
-This feedback enables users to change their behaviors.
+This feedback enables users to change their behaviours.